Forktail/Furcata Blue Eye Rainbowfish (Pseudomugil furcatus) - Tank-Bred!

 - Social behavior: Peaceful, schooling.
 Males can be somewhat aggressive in pairs, but not when kept in groups with several females.

-- Origin: Tank-raised, but indigenous to Eastern Papua New Guinea
+- Origin: Tank-bred, but indigenous to eastern Papua New Guinea

 - Average adult size: 2.5 inches (6.5 cm)